lulzzz/blockchain-go/README.md

 ![](/docs/smartcontract.png)

-With simulated temperature sensors in our virtual package (We could - and did -  demos with real devices), we're publishing payloads to the subscriber application (You're watching the demo through it ;):
+With simulated temperature sensors in our virtual package (We could - and did so -  demos with real devices), we're publishing payloads to the subscriber application (You're watching the demo through it ;):

 ![](/docs/payloads.png)